linux-audit/audit-userspace/README.md

 Linux Audit
 ===========

 The Linux Audit System is designed to make Linux compliant with the requirements from Common Criteria, DSS-PCI, and other security standards by intercepting system calls and serializing audit log entries from privileged user space applications.
 The framework allows the configured events to be recorded to disk and distributed to plugins in realtime.
-Each audit record contains the date and time of event, type of event, subject identity, object acted upon, and result (success/fail) of the action if applicable.
+Each audit event contains the date and time of event, type of event, subject identity, object acted upon, and result (success/fail) of the action if applicable.

 RUNTIME DEPENDENCIES
 --------------------